yenyi-wu/yenyi-wu.github.io/index.md

 ***
 ## Dissertation Work
 My PhD research investigates **how both climate and human activities influence urban flash flooding**.
 I focus on eight U.S. inland cities that have experienced the most severe flooding, selecting the specific HUC12 watersheds within these cities that have recorded the highest historical flood events.
-The figure below highlights the locations of these eight cities along with their corresponding study watersheds.<br>
+The figure below highlights the locations of these eight cities along with their corresponding study watersheds.<br><br>
 ![Selected 8 most flood-prone US inland cities.](img/all_cities_updated2.png)<br>

 To achieve the research objectives, the workflow is organized into two main phases: